reactorlabs/RhoVec/semantics.md

     v_1[[v_2]] <- v_3 --> v_4

 #### Notes

+  * In R, some cases cause a warning to be emitted.
+For these semantics, warnings are treated as errors.

   * `E_Scalar2Vec`: There are no scalars in R; literals are implicitly converted to one-element vectors.